-Premiere Stages staff partners with the Kean Theatre Conservatory and School of Communication, Media & Journalism to teach these classes each semester.
+Premiere Stages staff partners with the Kean Theatre Conservatory to teach these classes each semester.

 “Playwriting for the Stage” teaches the fundamentals of playwriting and applies them to the creation of an original play for the stage.
 Students are given the opportunity to hear scenes from their work read aloud by professional actors in class.
 After taking the class, students are encouraged to submit their work to the Bauer-Boucher Playwriting Award.